qmlab/go-job-scheduler/README.md

 * Resource-aware scheduling.
 Will scheduler jobs based on total number of CPUs
 * Strict state machine of job status.
 It can be extended to save the job states into a persistent store such that the scheduler will become more robust.
 * Use of Golang pipeline model to handle jobs and errors.
 The jobs will be passed in several channels and the error will go to an error sink for external handling.
+* Support for job CPU affinity

 ## Upcoming
 * Various policies - from ensuring fairness to being aggressive to run high priority jobs asap
 * Use process groups to control processes together
-* Affinity of the main process

 ## License